 In 2006 her novel, Time in a Garden, appeared on best-seller fiction lists all over northern Michigan.
-She has written six novels (, 2001; Time in a Garden, 2006; Vox Humana: The Human Voice, 2007; In Transit, 2008; and Community of Scholars, 2009) and numerous non-fiction books, articles and texts.
+She has written seven novels (, 2001; Time in a Garden, 2006; Vox Humana: The Human Voice, 2007; In Transit, 2008; Community of Scholars, 2009; and Range of Motion, 2019) and numerous non-fiction books, articles and texts.
 Her 2011 Garden of Eve is a sequel to the best-selling Time in a Garden—together the two kick off an extended LIFE IN THE GARDEN Series set in tiny rural Xenophon, Michigan.

 THAT’S THE OFFICIAL STUFF.
 At age 69, celebrated a new decade by losing 50-plus pounds…now literally a new woman.
 Loves being a wife, mother and grandmother.
 Is working her way flat-out through “Umpteen Million Things to do Before You Die”.
 Her latest, a journey of a lifetime to Cambodia and Burma.
 Favorite authors besides Jane Austen and Edna Ferber, Dr. Zeuss (Oh, the places you’ll go…).
 Loves playing keyboard instruments, weaving and gardening…surprise, surprise.
 Wants to grow young, not old with her characters.